The American Bar Association Rule of Law International Development Internship Program

 - International development experience highly desirable but not required;

 - Knowledge of foreign languages is a plus.

 - Key Responsibilities: Conduct necessary research projects for program staff on rule of law issues in Asia and in support of Division-wide business development efforts; Monitor political, economic, and security developments in the region and produce regular status briefs; Assist with proposal research and writing efforts; Support management of current programs in ABA ROLI’s priority issue areas; Develop outreach and communication materials.

 - Preferred qualifications include: Fluency in an Asian language, Strong written and verbal communications skills in English, Degree in law or international development (completed or under completion)

 How to apply: To apply, please submit an updated resume and cover letter indicating your Spring availability.
 Applications are accepted on a rolling basis and only candidates selected for interviews will be contacted.

 About the Organization

-ABA ROLI is a non-profit program that implements legal reform programs in over 50 countries around the world.
-ABA ROLI has an annual budget of over $40 million and nearly 500 professional staff working abroad and in its Washington, D.C. office.
-ABA ROLI’s host country partners include judges, lawyers, bar associations, law schools, court administrators, legislatures, ministries of justice and a wide array of civil society organizations.
+ABA ROLI is a non-profit organization that implements legal reform programs in roughly 50 countries around the world.
+ABA ROLI has nearly 500 professional staff working abroad and in its Washington, D.C. office.
+ABA ROLI’s host country partners include judges, lawyers, bar associations, law schools, court administrators, legislatures, ministries of justice and a wide array of civil society organizations, including human rights groups.